-These new types of inner city residences means a rise in property investors paying body corporate fees alongside council rates, loan repayments, and other fees associated with maintaining their investment properties.
+These new types of inner-city residences mean a rise in property investors paying body corporate fees alongside council rates, loan repayments, and other fees associated with maintaining their investment properties.

 It’s natural for property investors to have a lot of questions surrounding the addition of body corporate fees to their list of responsibilities, so we here at My Rental have taken it upon ourselves to put together this little FAQ specifically for all you property investors out there.

-Read on to unearth some of the most common questions surrounding body corporate fees for investment properties.
+Read on to unearth some of the most common questions surrounding Melbourne body corporate management fees for investment properties.